sfc-gh-mconsoli/eredivisie_prediction/README.md

 ### 1. Create DB Objects via Setup Script

-Run the `setup.sql` script to create db objects and external access integration.
+Run the `setup.sql` script to create database objects and external access integration.
+NOTE: If you are using a trial account, you'll need to execute the `setup_trial.sql` (see later sections for detail).

 - **Database**: `EREDIVISIE_PREDICTION`
 - **Warehouse**: `EREDIVISIE_PREDICTION_WH`